-What is the difference between arthritis and degenerative joint disease?
+What is degenerative joint disease (DJD)?

 As cats age, the tissues lining the joints deteriorate and degenerate.
-Degenerative Joint Disease (DJD) refers to arthritis or osteoarthritis which is the result of the gradual, irreversible deterioration of the articular cartilage within one or more of the joints.
-The formerly smooth and resilient cartilage becomes brittle as it degenerates.
-With severe DJD, the degenerated cartilage may actually break away from the bone and become loose within the joint.
-If the cat has had a traumatic injury to a joint, develops a joint infection due to a cat fight, or requires joint surgery, DJD will usually develop in the affected joint.
+Degenerative joint disease (DJD) refers to arthritis or osteoarthritis which is the result of the gradual, irreversible deterioration of the articular cartilage within one or more of the joints.
+Arthritis is a general description for any condition that causes inflammation in the joints.

-Although DJD is not usually an inflammatory disease, mild inflammation plays a part in causing clinical signs.
+Chronic, mild inflammation plays a part in causing clinical signs.
 When the cartilage cells become damaged, they release substances that result in inflammation, causing pain to the cat and further damage to the cartilage of the joint, setting up a vicious cycle.
 As the degeneration continues, the joint becomes more unstable; scar tissue and/or bony growths will form within the joint in an attempt to stabilize it, contributing further to the DJD.

-What are the symptoms of DJD?
+What are the signs of DJD?

 Is DJD common in cats?